Chart Color Schemes

 Infrastructure

-Barton has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Barton has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified six projects likely impacting the area.
-Notable projects are National Security Office Precinct at York Park, Kingston Arts Precinct, Cromwell Office Building Development, and Greenway Rise - The Establishment.
+Changes in local infrastructure significantly affect a region's performance.
+AreaSearch has identified six projects potentially impacting this area.
+Notable ones are National Security Office Precinct (York Park), Kingston Arts Precinct, Cromwell Office Building Development, and Greenway Rise - The Establishment.

 Professional plan users can use the search below to filter and access additional projects.